 It is also possible to allow your family and friends to use some of your allocated nights on your behalf without having to accompany them, so that they can be used as gifts to others who would enjoy the Porini experience.

 The Friends of Porini nights include all the normal elements of the daily stay for guests at the Porini Camps: double tent, all meals, free drinks package, game drives, nature walks, sundowners, bush breakfasts and picnic lunches.
-They also include all the conservancy fees to our Selenkay, Olare Motorogi, Naboisho and Ol Kinyei Conservancies (but not the park entry fee to the Amboseli National Park or Mara National Reserve which will be payable as an extra if you wish to visit them).
+They also include all the conservancy fees to our Selenkay, Olare Motorogi, Naboisho and Ol Kinyei Conservancies (but not the park entry fee to the Amboseli National Park or the Nairobi National Park or the Meru National Park or the Mara National Reserve which will be payable as an extra.
 The cost of transport by air or by road from Nairobi or elsewhere to the camps is not included and is payable as a separate charge but local airstrip transfers in the camp vehicles are included as are road transfers in camp vehicles between Porini Mara and Porini Lion Camps.

 The actual cost per person per night represents a significant reduction on the normal rates applicable at the camps especially in the high season periods.
 The Friends of Porini rates are fixed at the following heavily discounted levels for the 3 year period from date of joining or extending membership, equivalent to paying specially reduced rates throughout the year and without any further annual price increase that would normally apply during a three year period.
 They are per person for 2 persons in a double tent and include the daily conservancy fees.